sergeigribanov/bbggLimits2018/README.md

 . runLTs_for_KL.sh
 ```

-2. Create a workspace using the produced LTs on condor (1 task ~2 hours):
+2. Create a workspace using the produced LTs on condor (1 task ~2 hours) and performe FTest and choose the best function for each category (see https://github.com/ivovtin/bbggLimits2018/tree/run2_analysis_vbfhh#3-performing-fit-and-extraction-of-limits) only for KL36 (SM) point:
 ```
 . runWSs_for_KL.sh
 ```

-3. Performe FTest and choose the best function for each category (see https://github.com/ivovtin/bbggLimits2018/tree/run2_analysis_vbfhh#3-performing-fit-and-extraction-of-limits) only for KL36 (SM) point

-4. Set right xs-normalisation:
+3. Set right xs-normalisation:
 ```
 . exchange_normWS_KL.sh
 ```
-5. Extract the limit on condor (1 task ~45 minutes):
+4. Extract the limit on condor (1 task ~45 minutes):
 ```
 . run_extLimit_for_KL.sh
 ```